 - HONEYBEES, by Deborah Heiligman (National Geographic, 2002) — A picture book introduction to the honey bee and its life.

-- FLIGHT OF THE HONEY BEE, by Raymond Huber and Brian Lovelock (Candlewick, 2013)
+- FLIGHT OF THE HONEY BEE, by Raymond Huber and Brian Lovelock (Candlewick, 2013) — A day in the flight of a fictional honeybee named Scout.

 - THE BEE TREE, by Patricia Polacco (Putnam & Grosset, 1993) — Picture book fiction that will have readers researching the nearly-lost art of beelining!